renaissance-benchmarks/renaissance/documentation/design.md

-Its most important elements are the `Benchmark` interface, which must be implemented by each benchmark, and the annotations in the `Benchmark` interface name space, which are used to provide benchmark meta data, such as a summary or a detailed description.
+Its most important elements are the `Benchmark` interface, which must be implemented by each benchmark, and the annotations in the `Benchmark` interface name space, which are used to provide benchmark metadata, such as a summary or a detailed description.
 Consequently, each *subproject* depends on the *core* project.
 The *core* project also provides APIs that a benchmark needs to work with, such as the runtime configuration or the policy.